-The secret to answering this question is to demonstrate that you’ve done your homework and have a pretty good idea of who the company is.
-“Because it’s a great company,” isn’t going to cut it.
-You need specifics.
-Here are some examples:
+The secret to giving a strong answer is demonstrating that you’ve done your homework and that you have a pretty good idea of who the company is.
+Your answer should focus on these three aspects:

 - Sell yourself as a good match.

 - Demonstrate what you can contribute - basically what you can do for the employer, not the other way around.

 Short and lazy answers like ‘because it’s a great company’ aren’t going to work in a job interview, you will need to go down to specifics.
 To get some inspiration, the following examples explain what caught your interest in the job providing evidence of your research on the employer:

 Explaining Your Interest

 “I read your annual report and was intrigued by your plans for the future, specifically regarding the implementation of emerging technologies.
 I’d love to be a part of that.”

 “The recent additions to your executive team have some of the best reputations in the industry.
 I’d love to learn from them and use those lessons to help the company go even further.”

 “I’ve been impressed by your commitment to corporate responsibility, especially when it comes to sustainable growth.”

 Being a Good Fit